 Indoor vs outdoor

-The Irish and the English are always very optimistic about this… last year it was miraculously sunny at the Summer party so why not this year?
+We know both the Irish and the English tend to be optimistic about summer forecasts⊠Sure, it was sunny last year, so why not this year too?

 Food & Drinks